Language: EN

 Pinout of the ESP8266 SoC and ESP12E module

-We are going to continue delving into the ESP8266 SoC from manufacturer Espressif.
-In this post, we will see the pinout scheme of the ESP8266 and ESP12E.
+Let’s continue delving into the SoC ESP8266 from the manufacturer Espressif.
+In this entry, we will look at the pinout diagram of the ESP8266 and the ESP12E.

-One of the first difficulties when using development boards based on the ESP8266 is obtaining their pinout scheme.
-Even more so because manufacturers do not maintain the same criteria when assigning the board pins to those of the ESP8266.
+One of the first difficulties when using development boards based on the ESP8266 is obtaining its pinout diagram.
+Even more so because manufacturers do not maintain a consistent criterion when assigning the pins of their board to those of the ESP8266.
 This can lead to more than one headache.

-That’s why it’s important to spend some time understanding the pins and hardware of the ESP8266.
-Because, even if the designations change on the development boards, they will always have in common the characteristics of the ESP8266, so that only by knowing the equivalence between the pins, we will be able to use any development board.
+That’s why it’s important to take some time to understand the pins and hardware of the ESP8266.
+Because, although the names may change on development boards, they will always share the characteristics of the ESP826, so just knowing the equivalence between the pins will allow us to use any development board.

-On the other hand, the ESP12E is the most widely used module with ESP8266 SoC in development boards.
-Understanding its pinout is closely related to understanding the ESP8266, disregarding pins that do not provide much value (internal).
+On the other hand, the ESP12E is the module with SoC ESP8266 most commonly used in development boards.
+Understanding its pinout is closely related to understanding the ESP8266, disregarding pins that do not contribute much (internal).

 Finally, understanding the pinout and hardware of the ESP8266 and the ESP12E will allow us to use them independently, without a development board.
 Although we will have to include our own electronics (resistors, dividers, voltage regulators).

-So let’s start delving into the hardware of the ESP8266 and the ESP12E module, looking at their pinout, and then we will see some details of their hardware.
+So let’s begin to delve into the hardware of the ESP8266 and the ESP12E module, looking at their pinout diagram, and then we will see some details of their hardware.

-Here is the pinout scheme of the ESP8266.
+Here we have the pinout diagram of the ESP8266.

 esp8266-pinout